CopperRated: PG Contains: Gay Theme, Sexual References.

 "What?
 The preacher?
 Or the son?
 Or what?"

 "Oh.
 No biggie.
 Don't happen often anymore.
-Guess, I thought he deserved it."
+He needed it."

-"You didn't worry about how he was changed?"
+"You had no worry about how he was changed?"

-He raises one red eyebrow ever so slightly, and asks, "You don't think that it's wrong to force ideals onto someone?"
+He raises one red eyebrow ever so slightly, and asks, "You do not think that it is wrong to force ideals onto someone?"

 Very interesting question, considering.